rodrigovcesar/TippleCodeChallengeBackend/README.md

       Content root path: C:\TechTest\CodeChallengeBackend
 ~~~

-## Observations
+## Notes

-The tests were made to mock the external calls the cocktail API.
+The tests were made to mock the external calls to the Cocktail API.
-This was possible after refactoring the project to use dependency injection of the IHttpClientFactory
+This was possible after refactoring the project to use dependency injection of the IHttpClientFactory.
-Ideally, this project also needs test for the mappers and WebApi.
+Ideally, this project also needs tests for the mappers and WebApi.

-Another small change was to add a cache from ASP.Net Core for the search name method.
-Ideally, probably
-an intermediate layer with a cache for each cocktail id would help to increase performance, but I tried to focus on other aspects of the application.
+Another small change was to add a cache from ASP.Net Core for the search by ingredient name method.
+Ideally, an intermediate layer with a cache for each cocktail id would likely help to increase performance, but I tried to focus on other aspects of the application.